AM4283/cs326-webapp/README.md

 The goal of this web app is to solve the longstanding issue that many avid online shoppers encounter today when shopping for clothes - trying to find the right styles at the best price without having to scour many different websites.

+## PROJECT STRUCTURE
+client/: Contains the front-end code.
+    index.html: The main HTML file.
+    styles.css: CSS file for styling.
+    script.js: JavaScript file for managing navigation and interactions.
+    CartView.js: JavaScript class for managing the cart view.
+    HomeView.js: JavaScript class for managing the home view. searchResultsView.js: JavaScript class for managing search results. user-info.js: JavaScript file for managing user authentication and account details. server/: Contains the back-end code.
+    server.js: The main server file.
+    database.js: Database connection and management file.

+## HOW TO RUN
+Install Dependencies: Run npm install to install the required dependencies.
+Start the Server: Run npm run start to start the server.
+Access the Application: Open your browser and go to http://localhost:3000.

+## TECHNOLOGIES USED
+Front-end: HTML, CSS, JavaScript, Bootstrap
+Back-end: Node.js, Express.js
+Database: PouchDB
+Others: LocalStorage for client-side data management